Yaoir/cip/README.md

 The manual page is included below.

-See the file **Examples.md** in this repository for many examples showing how to use **cip**, including two short tutorials explaining Unicode issues that may be encountered by programmers.
+See [Examples.md](https://github.com/Yaoir/cip/blob/master/Examples.md) for many examples showing how to use **cip**, including two short tutorials explaining Unicode issues that may be encountered by programmers.

 ## Compiling and Installing **cip**